gugod/redmine-gollum/README.md

 This is a plugin that let redmine project wiki be a gollum wiki.

+Gollum is a wiki system that powers GitHub Wikis (https://github.com/github/gollum).
+Gollum Wiki plugin is a plugin that puts that power into Redmine.

 You need to set the value of `gollum.repository_root` in your `config/configration.yml` file.

 For example, if you are using gitosis, this might be a good working setting: